z1j1n1/z1j1n1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Ph.D. student at Tsinghua University under the supervision of Prof. <a target="_blank" href="https://shixialiu.com">Shixia Liu</a>.
-Prior to that, I received a B.S. degree from Tsinghua University.
+Prior to that, I was an undergraduate student at Tsinghua University, where I majored in Software Engineering and minored in Statistics.

 My research interest lies in AI for visualization.